 Indexes articles, book reviews, monographs, and single volumes from sets.
-The catalog of the Oriental Institute Research Archives at the University of Chicago contains entries for ancient Near East materials cataloged since 1987 with complete analytics (essays, articles and book reviews) for materials cataloged since 1990.
+The catalog of the Institute for the Study of Ancient Cultures Research Archives at the University of Chicago contains entries for ancient Near East materials cataloged since 1987 with complete analytics (essays, articles and book reviews) for materials cataloged since 1990.
 The catalog also includes earlier materials, but not comprehensively.

 WorldCat is a database that allows researchers to search the combined catalogs of hundreds of libraries around the world.
 It contains more than 52 million records for books, journals, audiovisual materials and more.
 This source can help researchers find items, verify citations, and identify which libraries hold a particular title.

 Includes citations for materials from the first U.S. dissertation (1861) to those accepted as recently as last semester.
 Starting in 1997 full-text is often available.
 If full-text is not available information about ordering the document is provided.